US Patent Rules: Everything You Need to Know

 - Change patent procurement and filing strategies.

 If you need help with us patent rules, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top 5% of attorneys/lawyers on its site.
-Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Attorneys on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.